aslakjohansen/student-projects/README.md

 - **Concurrency** Logic defined in a way that allows for parallelism but doesn't require it.
 - **Availability** Keeping a service available despite faults in soft- and hardware.
   - Supervision in systems based on the [actor model](https://en.wikipedia.org/wiki/Actor_model) (e.g., through [Elixir](https://elixir-lang.org)).
-  - Netsplits and split brain scenarios.
+  - Netsplits and resulting split brain scenarios.
 - **Responsiveness** Keeping the system responsive despite a high load.
   - Bounding concurrency through back pressure.
   - Push-based data flow transformes problems to routing problems.